 LSL Instruction.
 The load segment-limit (LSL) instruction uses a segment-selector in the source operand to reference a descriptor in the GDT or LDT.
 LSL performs a set of preliminary access-rights checks and, if successful, loads the segment-descriptor limit field into the destination register.
-Software can use the limit value in comparisons with pointer offsets to prevent segment limit violations segment selector to be tested.
-If the tested segment (code or data) is readable from the current CPL, the VERR instruction sets RFLAGS.ZF to 1; otherwise, it is cleared to zero.
-Likewise, if the tested data segment is writable, the VERW instruction sets the RFLAGS.ZF to 1.
-A code segment cannot be tested for writability.
+Software can use the limit value in comparisons with pointer offsets to prevent segment limit violations.